Sack of Rome (410): Third siege and sack

 The people of Rome were devastated.
 Many Romans were taken captive, including the Emperor's sister, Galla Placidia.
 Some citizens would be ransomed, others would be sold into slavery, and still others would be raped and killed.
 Pelagius, a Roman monk from Britain, survived the siege and wrote an account of the experience in a letter to a young woman named Demetrias.

 Many Romans were tortured into revealing the locations of their valuables.
 One was the 85-year-old Saint Marcella, who had no hidden gold as she lived in pious poverty.
 She was a close friend of St. Jerome, and he detailed the incident in a letter to a woman named Principia who had been with Marcella during the sack.

 Marcella died of her injuries a few days later.

-The sack was nonetheless restrained, by the standards of the age, and of any age.
+The sack was nonetheless, by the standards of the age, restrained.
 There was no general slaughter or wholesale enslavement of the city's inhabitants and the two main basilicas of Peter and Paul were nominated places of sanctuary.
 Most of the buildings and monuments in the city survived intact, though stripped of their valuables.

 Refugees from Rome flooded the province of Africa, as well as Egypt and the East.
 Some refugees were robbed as they sought asylum, and St. Jerome wrote that Heraclian, the Count of Africa, sold some of the young refugees into Eastern brothels.

 The historian Procopius records a story where, on hearing the news that Rome had "perished", Honorius was initially shocked, thinking the news was in reference to a favorite chicken he had named "Rome" (Latin, Roma):